ray-project/ray/doc/source/data/batch_inference.rst

         :end-before: __pt_prediction_end__

     .. annotations::
-        <1> In this example we use a total of four Ray Actors to run inference on our dataset.
+        <1> In this example we use a total of four Ray Actors to run inference on our datastream.

         <2> Each actor should use one GPU.

-To summarize, mapping a UDF over batches is the simplest transform for Ray Datastreams.
+To summarize, mapping a function over batches is the simplest transform for Ray Datastreams.
-The UDF defines the logic for transforming individual batches of data of the dataset Performing operations over batches of data is more performant than single element operations as it can leverage the underlying vectorization capabilities of Pandas or NumPy.
+The function defines the logic for transforming individual batches of data of the datastream Performing operations over batches of data is more performant than single element operations as it can leverage the underlying vectorization capabilities of Pandas or NumPy.

 .. note::

-    You can use :meth:`ds.map_batches() <ray.data.Dataset.map_batches>` on functions, too.
+    You can use :meth:`ds.map_batches() <ray.data.Datastream.map_batches>` on functions, too.
     This is mostly useful for quick transformations of your data that doesn't require an ML model or other stateful objects.
     To handle state, using classes like we did above is the recommended way.